wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 ```
 {% endraw %}

-`failingHosts` iterates only up to `failingLimit`, which in this case is 5. `failingLimitExceed` is `true` because the number the failing sources exceeds the limit set.
-In the case in which the limit is 10, the payload is:
+`failingHosts` iterates only up to `failingLimit`, which is 5 in this case. `failingLimitExceed` is `true` because the number of failing sources exceeds the limit.

+In contrast, if the `failingLimit` is 10, the payload is the following for 8 failing sources:

 {% raw %}
 ```handlebars